Christopher Lee: 1977–1999: Move to Hollywood

+2000–2009: Resurgence in franchise films

 Lee had many television roles.
-These included the role Flay in the BBC television miniseries Gormenghast (2000) based on Mervyn Peake's novels.
+These included the role Flay in the BBC television serial Gormenghast (2000) based on Mervyn Peake's novels.
 He also appeared as Lucas de Beaumanoir, the Grand Master of the Knights Templar, in the BBC/A&E co-production of Sir Walter Scott's Ivanhoe (1997).

-Lee played Saruman in Peter Jackson's The Lord of the Rings film trilogy.
-In the commentary, he stated that he had for decades dreamt of playing Gandalf.
-He conceded that he was now too old, and that his physical limitations prevented him from being considered.
-The role of Saruman, unlike that of Gandalf, required no horse riding and far less fighting.
-Lee had met J. R. R. Tolkien once, which made him the only person involved in the film trilogy to have done so.
+Lee portrayed Saruman in Peter Jackson's fantasy action epic The Lord of the Rings film trilogy.
+In the commentary, he stated that for decades he had dreamt of playing Gandalf.
+He conceded that he was now too old, and that his physical limitations prevented him from being considered; Ian McKellen, who was in his early 60s, was cast in the role alongside Lee, in his mid-70s.
+The role of Saruman, unlike that of Gandalf, required no horse-riding and far less fighting.
+Lee had met J. R. R. Tolkien once, which made him the only person involved in Peter Jackson's films to have done so.
 He made a habit of reading the novels at least once a year.
 In addition, he performed for The Tolkien Ensemble's album At Dawn in Rivendell in 2003.
 Lee's appearance in the final film in the trilogy, The Lord of the Rings: The Return of the King, was cut from the theatrical release, but the scene was reinstated in the extended edition.
-The Lord of the Rings marked the beginning of a major career revival that continued in Star Wars: Episode II – Attack of the Clones (2002) and Star Wars: Episode III – Revenge of the Sith (2005), in which he played the villainous Count Dooku.
-He did most of the swordplay himself, though a stunt double was required for the long shots with more vigorous footwork.
-In 2005 he played Dr. Wonka, father of Willy Wonka, in Tim Burton's film adaptation of the Roald Dahl children's classic Charlie and the Chocolate Factory.
+The Lord of the Rings marked the beginning of a major career revival that continued with the role of the villainous Count Dooku in the George Lucas-directed Star Wars: Episode II – Attack of the Clones (2002) and Star Wars: Episode III – Revenge of the Sith (2005).
+Lee acted opposite Hayden Christensen, Ewan McGregor, and Natalie Portman, and did most of the swordplay himself, though a stunt double was required for the long shots with more vigorous footwork.
+Anthony Daniels described him as "a real bastion of cinema history" in his memoirs.

-In 2007, Lee collaborated with Tim Burton on Sweeney Todd: The Demon Barber of Fleet Street, playing the spirit of Sweeney Todd's victims, called the Gentleman Ghost, alongside Anthony Head, with both singing "The Ballad of Sweeney Todd," its reprises and the Epilogue.
+In 2005, Lee played Dr Wonka, father of Willy Wonka, in Tim Burton's film adaptation of the Roald Dahl children's classic Charlie and the Chocolate Factory.
+He also voiced Pastor Galswells in the animated film Corpse Bride.
+In 2007, Lee collaborated with Burton again on Sweeney Todd: The Demon Barber of Fleet Street, playing the spirit of Sweeney Todd's victims, called the Gentleman Ghost, alongside Anthony Head, with both singing "The Ballad of Sweeney Todd," its reprises and the Epilogue.
 These songs were recorded, but eventually cut since Burton felt that the songs were too theatrical for the film.
 Lee's appearance was completely cut from the film, but Head still had an uncredited one-line cameo.
+Also in 2007 he played the First High Councillor in The Golden Compass.
 In late November 2009, Lee narrated the Science Fiction Festival in Trieste, Italy.
 Also in 2009, Lee starred in Stephen Poliakoff's British period drama Glorious 39, Academy Award-nominated director Danis Tanović's war film Triage, and Duncan Ward's comedy Boogie Woogie.